Chu Liuxiang: Character description

-Chu Liuxiang is a martial arts expert whose prowess in qinggong is one of the best – in the jianghu (martial artists' community).
-He wields a metal hand fan as his weapon and uses it only for self-defence.
-Despite his superb combat skills and impressive qinggong, one of his definitive traits is that he has never killed anyone in his whole life.
+Chu Liuxiang is a martial artist whose prowess in qinggong is among the best in the jianghu.
+He carries a metal hand fan and uses it only for self-defence.
+Despite his combat skills and impressive qinggong, he has never killed anyone.
 Usually, he relies on his wit, experience and calm to solve mysteries and overcome enemies who are far more powerful than him.
-The identity of his martial arts master is unknown, and even the well-informed Shuimu Yinji (水母陰姬) could only deduce that he is an apprentice of Ye Di (夜帝), a character from Daqi Yingxiong Zhuan, another of Gu Long's novels.
+The identity of his martial arts master is unknown, and even the well-informed Shuimu Yinji could only deduce that he is an apprentice of Ye Di, a character from Daqi Yingxiong Zhuan, another of Gu Long's novels.

-Although his age is not mentioned in any of the novels, Chu Liuxiang is probably around 30 years old when the events of the novels take place.
-In Bianfu Chuanqi, his childhood friend, Hu Tiehua (胡鐵花), is 33 years old.
-Chu Liuxiang is presumably around the same age as Hu Tiehua since they grew up together.
+Although his age is not mentioned in any of the novels, Chu Liuxiang is in his 30s when the events of the novels take place.
+In Bianfu Chuanqi, his childhood friend, Hu Tiehua, is 33, so Chu Liuxiang is presumably around the same age as him since they grew up together.

-Chu Liuxiang lives on a houseboat, called "Xiang's Pavilion" (香榭), with three young beauties.
-They are the closest people to him apart from his best friends, Hu Tiehua and Ji Bingyan (姬冰雁).
-They come from pitiful backgrounds and have been following Chu Liuxiang on his adventures since they were 11 or 12.
-The first, Su Rongrong (蘇蓉蓉), is kind and understanding and specialises in the art of disguise.
-The second, Li Hongxiu (李紅袖), is very clear and alert and has a good memory.
-The third one, Song Tian'er (宋甜兒), is a good cook and is the most mischievous and adorable of the three.
-Chu Liuxiang also meets several other beautiful maidens on his adventures, such as Heizhenzhu (黑珍珠 (Black Pearl)), Shi Xiuyun (石繡雲), Hua Zhenzhen (華真真), Dong Sanniang (東三娘) and Xinyue (新月 (New Moon)).
-He eventually marries Zhang Jiejie (張潔潔), whom he meets in Taohua Chuanqi.
+Chu Liuxiang lives on a houseboat, called "Xiang's Pavilion", with three women who are the closest to him apart from his two best friends, Hu Tiehua and Ji Bingyan.
+They come from pitiful backgrounds and have been following Chu Liuxiang since they were 11 or 12.
+The first, Su Rongrong, is kind and understanding and specialises in the art of disguise.
+The second, Li Hongxiu, is very clear and alert and has a good memory.
+The third, Song Tian'er, is a good chef and is the most mischievous of the three.
+Chu Liuxiang also meets several other women on his adventures, such as Heizhenzhu, Shi Xiuyun, Hua Zhenzhen, Dong Sanniang, and Xinyue.
+He eventually marries Zhang Jiejie, whom he meets in Taohua Chuanqi.

-A legendary and highly reputable figure in the jianghu, Chu Liuxiang has a wide network of friends, acquaintances and contacts.
-They include: Hu Tiehua, his childhood friend who has a penchant for alcoholic drinks; Ji Bingyan, who appears cold and indifferent but is actually very warm-hearted; Wuhua (無花), a Buddhist monk who later turns out to be a villain; Zhongyuan Yidianhong (中原一點紅 (A Red Spot in the Central Plains)), a powerful swordsman and contract killer; Zuo Qinghou (左輕侯), the hospitable master of Cup-Throwing Manor; "Swift Net" Zhang San ("快罔"張三), a marine expert and excellent chef of grilled fish.
+A legendary figure in the jianghu, Chu Liuxiang has a wide network of friends, acquaintances and contacts, including: Hu Tiehua, his childhood friend who has a penchant for alcoholic drinks; Ji Bingyan, who appears cold and indifferent but is actually very warm-hearted; Wuhua, a Buddhist monk who later turns out to be a villain; Zhongyuan Yidianhong, a powerful swordsman and contract killer; Zuo Qinghou, the hospitable master of Cup-Throwing Manor; Zhang San, a marine expert.